 The Critical Role of Physician-Scientists in Advancing Cancer Science – Recommendations for Continued Success

-This interactive panel discussion, organized by the Science Education and Career Advancement Committee (SECAC), will explore the critical role of physician-scientists and strategies for their continued success in the face of increasing competitiveness in all domains of their professional service—scientific, clinical, educational, and administrative.
+This interactive panel discussion will explore the critical role of physician-scientists and strategies for their continued success in the face of increasing competitiveness in all domains of their professional service—scientific, clinical, educational, and administrative.
 The session will offer key insights and pointers from a diverse group of successful physician-scientists on career development and funding mechanisms as well as perspectives from a cancer center director.
 Learn more.

-The AACR Science Education and Career Advancement Committee is proud to offer a new session for investigators at all career stages to discuss ways to efficiently and effectively communicate science to different audiences—both peers and the public.
+This session is for investigators at all career stages to discuss ways to efficiently and effectively communicate science to different audiences—both peers and the public.
 As specific communication skills are rarely directly addressed during the trainee setting, this Professional Advancement Session will introduce participants to the basic components of effective and concise communication while also defining the difference between “scientific” and “science” communications.
+Learn more.

 Additional Career Advancement Opportunities